kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 #### Story 2

-As a user, I am using a JobSet to manage a group of jobs, each running a HPC simulation.
+As a user, I am using a JobSet to manage a group of Jobs, each running an HPC simulation.
+Each Job runs a simulation with different random initial parameters.
-Each job runs a simulation with different random initial parameters.
-When a simulation ends, the application will exit with one of two exit codes:
+When a simulation ends, the application exits with one of two exit codes:

-- Exit code 2, which indicates the simulation produced an invalid result due to bad starting parameters, and should not be retried.
+- Exit code 2 indicates the simulation produced an invalid result due to bad starting parameters and should not be retried.
-- Exit code 3, which indicates the simulation produced an invalid result but the initial parameters were reasonable, so the simulation should be restarted.
+- Exit code 3 indicates the simulation produced an invalid result, but the initial parameters were reasonable, so the simulation should be restarted.

-When a Job fails due to a pod failing with exit code 2, I want my job management software to leave the Job in a failed state.

-When a Job fails due to a pod failing with exit code 3, I want my job management software to to restart the Job.
+When a Job fails due to exit code 2, I want my job management software to leave the Job in a failed state.
+When a Job fails due to exit code 3, I want my job management software to restart the Job.

-**Example JobSet for this use case**:
+Example JobSet:

 ```yaml
 apiVersion: jobset.x-k8s.io/v1alpha2